 Below 70 F

-Class rank is determined for all students in February and June by assigning weighted quality points to final course grades (for seniors, first semester).
-Top weight is given to Advanced Placement courses.
-This is applicable to all students.
-Total points are divided by the number of credits attempted.
-GPA is unweighted and calculated on a 4.0 scale.
-No student may attend a class on one ability level and receive quality points for a course on a higher level.
-Students who transfer to Holy Spirit from another high school have their class rank computed using their grades in comparable subjects from their former school but using the Holy Spirit class rank system depending on the grade level.
+Holy Spirit uses the Decile System for academic ranking based on GPA.
+Decile is based on percentages (i.e., Decile 1 = 10%; Decile 2= 20%; etc.).
+The 1st Decile is the top 10% of the class; the second decile is the top 20% of the class, etc. GPA is calculated as weighted and unweighted.
+For weighted GPA, top weight is given to Advanced Placement courses; total points are divided by the number of credits attempted.
+Unweighted GPA is calculated on a 4.0 scale.
+Students who transfer to Holy Spirit from another high school have their class rank computed using their grades in comparable subjects from their former school but using the Holy Spirit decile system depending on the grade level.

 Rooted in our Catholic identity, Holy Spirit High School educates and inspires the entire person, mind, body, and spirit, while fostering academic success and a culture of service.

 As declared by the Holy Father, Pope Francis, "the education of children and young people is such an important task in forming them as free and responsible human beings....it is especially the duty and responsibility of the Church, who is called to serve mankind from the heart of God..."

 It is the calling of all those associated with Holy Spirit High School to teach, live, and lead by example with a spirit of Love and Mercy, so that we may develop in our students and each other, minds formed with wisdom and knowledge, hearts filled with grace and understanding, and hands ready to give and to serve.